rowletontop/file_sync_script/README.md

 - Logs all file operations to a log file

 # Tips
-- Run this script in a schedule using
+- Run this script in a schedule using:
+  Crontab (Linux)
+  Task scheduler (Windows)

 # Requirements
 - Python 3.x